Tinystep1/cmfive-docs/_tutorials/anatomy_module/creatingItemAction.md

 We now have a button on our index action that directs to 'example-item/edit'.
 Check the URL to see this.
 Now we need to create this action and add a form for collecting and saving the item data. <br />
 Start by creating a new folder in the actions folder of our module.
 Call this folder 'item'.
 This is now a submodule.
 Submodules are used to isolate actions that relate to a specific object or topic.
 This way we can easily find and manage all related actions together. <br />
 Now create a new file in our 'item' submodule and call it 'edit.php'.
 In this file add the definition for our action function.
-This time as we are going to be creating a form, we will need to define two seperate functions for our GET and POST methods.
+This time as we are going to be creating a form, we will need to define two separate functions for our GET and POST methods.
 ```php
 <?php